xuanxuan1231/RinUI-docs/docs/guide/index.md

 # Introduction

 ## What is RinUI?
-RinUI is a UI library similar to [Fluent Design](https://fluent2.microsoft.design/) for Qt Quick (QML), RinUI will provide high-quality components and practical functions.
+RinUI is a UI library similar to [Fluent Design](https://fluent2.microsoft.design/) for Qt Quick (QML).
+It provides high-quality components and practical functions.
 With simple configuration, you can quickly develop elegant UI interfaces in the Fluent style.

 > [!WARNING]
 > RinUI is still in development and not ready for use!